By using this site, you agree to the Privacy Policy and Terms of Use.

 What qualifies as “vigorous” exercise intensity?

-Vigorous intensity corresponds to 77-87% of maximum oxygen uptake (VO₂max), equivalent to running at a pace where sustained conversation becomes difficult.
-Most individuals can estimate this as exercising at 85-90% of age-predicted maximum heart rate.
+According to the study, vigorous intensity corresponds to 77-87% of maximum oxygen uptake (VO₂max), equivalent to running at a pace where sustained conversation becomes difficult.

 Do these findings apply to chronic stress management?